-- 1.1.3.
-Further to email correspondence with St. Albans City and District Council it was agreed that due to the limited timescale the Authority will review the assessment scope and outcomes post-planning submission in May. - 1.1.4.
-Comments received from other specialist consultants on the sensitivities of the natural environment (specifically views, landscape and ecology matters) have been reviewed and are addressed where appropriate within this assessment.

-green belt review - sites and boundaries study' prepared by SKM on behalf of St Albans City and District Council February 2014 in respect to landscape sensitivity and potential development capacity at a local level within the green belt.
+- 1.1.4.
+Comments received from other specialist consultants on the sensitivities of the natural environment (specifically views, landscape and ecology matters) have been reviewed and are addressed where appropriate within this assessment. - 1.1.5.
+Reference is made to the St Albans green belt review sites and boundaries study prepared by SKM on behalf of St Albans City and District Council February 2014 in respect to 1.1.7.
+The degree of visual containment is high, with distant views landscape sensitivity and potential development capacity at a local level within the green belt.